Emerging risk factors ID'd for postpartum depression

 Full Text (subscription or payment may be required)

-Journal reference: Canadian Journal of Psychiatry search and more info website
+Journal information: Canadian Journal of Psychiatry

 Copyright © 2012 HealthDay.
 All rights reserved.